dustinpfister/blog_posts/_posts/express-pug.md

 layout: post
 categories: express
 id: 416
-updated: 2021-03-24 15:45:37
+updated: 2021-03-25 13:18:55
-version: 1.10
+version: 1.11
 ---

 In [express.js](https://expressjs.com/) there are a number of options for view engines, or template languages as they might often be referred to as.
-I am somewhat partial to ejs which closely resembles the same syntax of html, but another popular option is [pug](https://pugjs.org/api/getting-started.html) that follows a syntax similar to languages like that of python.
+I am somewhat [partial to ejs](/2018/05/25/express-rendering-with-ejs/) which closely resembles the same syntax of html, but another popular option is [pug](https://pugjs.org/api/getting-started.html) that follows a syntax similar to languages like that of python.

 I have all ready wrote a post on using the [pug node.js npm package](/2017/12/05/nodejs-pug-getting-started/) by itself, but in this post I will be writing on setting up pug in express.js so it can be used with the render response method.

 <!-- more -->

-## 1 - express pug view engine basic example
+## 1 - Express pug view engine basic example

 To create a basic example of using pug with express.js and pug I would start out by creating a new folder, and doing and initialize a new npm package in the folder.
 After that I would install express and pug and save them to the package.json file.
 I will also want a view folder in which to place the \*.pug files that I will be using with the express render method.